 I am a godspouse, oathed and wedded to Loki, my fulltrui.
 I’m polyamorous, and also have a beloved human partner.
 Importantly, I also celebrate the love I experience with my chosen family and friends.

 I’ve been actively practicing witchcraft and polytheism for over 10 years.
 I’ve been an active member of the Troth, an inclusive Heathen organization, since 2017.
 I also joined the Church of Body Modification in 2019.

 I identify as a Heathen and Lokean.
-I worship the Norse pantheon: Aesir, Jotnar, and Vanir alike, and all the gods who cross these lines and are not so easily categorized.
+I worship the Norse pantheon: Aesir, Jotnar, and Vanir alike, and gods who cross these lines and are not so easily categorized.
 Heathenry is a special passion of mine, and I’m currently a trainee in the Troth’s clergy program.
 As a Loki devotee, I focus a significant chunk of devotional time on Him/Her/Zir and His/Her/Zir Family.

 Though I respect differing beliefs, I tend to see most gods and spirits as actual beings (rather than metaphors), and my personal practice includes a healthy dose of mysticism.
 Many of my spiritual practices emphasize trance work (associated with the concept of seidr in the Norse tradition), sometimes called astral travel, visions, visualizations, or meditations.